semanticClimate/p/en/events/karyashala_GNDU.md

   - hackathon
 ---

-‘KARYASHALA’ endeavors to enhance the research productivity of talented postgraduate and doctoral students from universities and colleges by offering advanced workshops focused on specific themes.
+[**KARYASHALA**](https://acceleratevigyan.gov.in/programs/abhyas/karyashala) endeavors to enhance the research productivity of talented postgraduate and doctoral students from universities and colleges by offering advanced workshops focused on specific themes.
 This is a SERB initiative.

 <img src='{{ "/static/img/GNDU_flyer.jpg" | url }}'>